 3. Custom Prescriptions

-As part of the down-selection process, our team reviewed the desired outcomes to select the concept that better meets our objectives and responds to our challenge statement.
-According to the following selection criteria that was derived from the desired outcomes by me, the concept of Custom Prescriptions was chosen as the final concept.
+According to the following selection criteria that was derived from the desired outcomes by me, the concept of Custom Prescriptions was chosen as the proposed solution.

 Does it provide reliable information?